-Additional benefits received by our executive officers include medical, dental, and vision insurance, fertility benefits, an employee assistance program, commuter and wellness reimbursement programs, health and dependent care flexible spending accounts, a commuter benefit program, health savings accounts, basic and voluntary life and accidental death and dismemberment insurance and disability insurance.
+Additional benefits received by our executive officers include medical, dental, and vision insurance, fertility benefits, an employee assistance program, commuter and wellness reimbursement programs, health and dependent care flexible spending accounts, health savings accounts, basic and voluntary life and accidental death and dismemberment insurance and disability insurance.
 All of these benefits are provided to our executive officers on the same basis as to all of our employees.

 We design our employee benefits programs to be affordable and competitive in relation to the market, as well as compliant with applicable laws and practices.
 We adjust our employee benefits programs as needed, based upon regular monitoring of applicable laws and practices, changes to the working arrangements of our employees and the competitive market.
-For example, in connection with our shift to a Virtual First work model, we replaced a number of our reimbursement and allowance programs with a single allowance program that gives our employees more flexibility to be reimbursed for a wide range of wellness, dependent care, productivity and learning and development expenses.

-Perquisites and Other Personal Benefits
+Perguisites and Other Personal Benefits